Working with Banner Views

 - (void)willRotateToInterfaceOrientation:(UIInterfaceOrientation)toInterfaceOrientation duration:(NSTimeInterval)duration

-When your application configures the
+When your app configures the

 requiredContentSizeIdentifiers property with more than one banner size, the iAd service only downloads advertisements that provide images for all of the specified sizes.
-This allows the banner view to seamlessly change the displayed advertisement when your application changes the size of the view.
+This allows the banner view to seamlessly change the displayed advertisement when your app changes the size of the view.
 As this restricts the ads available to the banner view, you should only configure the

 Banner View Best Practices